-WBU provided some support to national members and their local chapters in reaching out to people through phone or by whatsapp.
-WBU created some whatsapp groups to support individuals who were trying to respond to questions.
-It is important to highlight how can you go from top to bottom to reach people because the local chapters of national members facilitated the process through various forms of platforms, like whatsapp groups for individuals to respond to our survey.
+WBU provided some support to national members and their local chapters in reaching out to people through phone or by WhatsApp.
+WBU created WhatsApp groups to support individuals who were trying to respond to questions.
+It is important to highlight that in order to reach all people, local chapters of national members facilitated this process through various platforms.